February in the garden: protecting, planting, pruning and putting in the preparation …

 This is still a good time of year to plant shrubs.
 They will not yet have started putting on growth and will have a few weeks to settle their roots before the soil warms up and stimulates growth.

 If you’re thinking of beginning to sow seed outdoors for the coming summer, remember that most seeds will not germinate in temperatures lower than 7ºC, so it’s a good idea to check soil temperatures with a thermometer first.

 Plants are particularly vulnerable to a sudden cold snap at this time of year, because by now many of them will have formed buds, and these could easily be damaged by a severe frost.
 To protect your plants from the effects of cold weather, give them a temporary cover until the freezing spell goes away.

 Prune autumn-fruiting raspberry canes.
 Unlike summer-fruiting varieties, which have only the tops cut off their canes, autumn-fruiting raspberry canes should be cut back to ground level.

 You can begin to sow round-seeded varieties of garden peas outside, but first, make sure that the ground is not saturated or frosted.

 Lilies are hungry plants and need extra attention at this time of year; so top dress established lily plants by covering the earth with a mound of well-rotted compost, leaf mould, and organic fertilizer.

-Plan ahead and browse our new gardens for 2021 here
+Plan ahead and browse our gardens for 2023 here